We found 9 geriatricians near Wilmington, NC.

 Clinical interests: Geriatric Medicine, University Physicians, Maintaining function and independence, Memory loss, ...
 (Read more)

 Dr. Lara Surles sees patients in Greenville, NC.
 Her medical specialties are family medicine and geriatrics (elderly care).
-She practices in Greenville, NC.
-She is in-network for Medicare insurance.
-She is a graduate of East Carolina University, The Brody School of Medicine.
-Dr. Surles's medical residency was performed at the University Health Systems, Pitt County Memorial Hospital.
+Dr. Surles is an in-network provider for Medicare insurance.
+She attended East Carolina University, The Brody School of Medicine and then went on to complete her residency at the University Health Systems, Pitt County Memorial Hospital for residency.

 Clinical interests: Dementia, osteoporosis, incontinence, behavioral management

-Dr. Stephen Young works as a general internist and geriatrician in Chapel Hill, NC and Wilmington, NC.
-Dr. Young is professionally affiliated with the University of North Carolina Hospitals and New Hanover Regional Medical Center.
-After completing medical school at Wake Forest University School of Medicine, he performed his residency at New Hanover Regional Medical Center.
-He is an in-network provider for Community Eye Care, Blue Cross/Blue Shield, and HealthSmart, as well as other insurance carriers.
+Dr. Stephen Young's areas of specialization are general internal medicine and geriatrics (elderly care).
+Dr. Young is a graduate of Wake Forest University School of Medicine and a graduate of New Hanover Regional Medical Center's residency program.
+He accepts Community Eye Care, Blue Cross/Blue Shield, and HealthSmart.
+He is professionally affiliated with the University of North Carolina Hospitals and New Hanover Regional Medical Center.

 Clinical interests: Coordination of geriatric care, advanced care planning and family support.

 Dr. James Pence practices family medicine, osteopathic manipulative medicine, and geriatrics (elderly care) in Wilmington, NC.
 He studied medicine at Duke University School of Medicine.
 Dr. Pence is professionally affiliated with New Hanover Regional Medical Center.

 Conditions / Treatments